praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">
 **WARNING TO ALL MAC USERS** <br/>
 It is  possible to right click <code>docedex.jar</code> and open it with <code>JavaLauncher</code>.<br/>
-However, doing so may result in <strong>improper loading of data</strong> into Docedex.
+However, doing so <strong>will result in improper loading of data</strong> into Docedex.
 Therefore, it is recommended to use follow the instructions stated above instead.
 </div>